Azucena Maizani: Compositions

 Azucena did not have an extensive amount of work with regard to composing; her first was Volvé Negro in 1924.
 Her most famous work was Pero yo sé in 1928- it became famous and successful, and it was recorded by numerous artists, highlighting Ángel Vargas' version from Ángel D'Agostino's orchestra.
 She also composed, in collaboration with Oreste Cúfaro and Manuel Romero the tango La canción de Buenos Aires, which was recorded by Carlos Gardel, a friend.

 Other works include the waltz Pensando en ti with verses by Celedonio Flores; Decí que sí, a famous ranchera that she did with Cúfaro and Alberto Pidemunt; the milongas Adonde están los varones; Por qué se fue?; Dejáme entrar, hermano; En esta soledad, the ranchera Remigio; Lejos de mi tierra, among others.

 Recording

-From 1923 to 1926, Azucena recorded with the Francisco Canaro orchestra, with Enrique Pedro Delfino at piano and Manual Parada on the guitar, in both cases for the company Orión.
+From 1923 to 1926, Azucena recorded with the Francisco Canaro orchestra, and later with Enrique Pedro Delfino at the piano and Manual Parada on the guitar, in both cases for the company Orión.
 From 1929 to 1931, she recorded for the label Brunswick, accompanied by the violinist Roberto Zerrillo, the pianist Oreste Cúfaro and Manual Parada, with the violinist Antonio Rodio making sporadic appearances.
-Azucena Maizani first recorded the tango Malena by Homero Manzi and Lucio Demare, and she also recorded Ninguna (lyrics by Homero Manzi and music by Raúl Fernandez Siro) in 1942.
+Azucena Maizani first recorded the tango Malena by Homero Manzi and Lucio Demare, and she also recorded Ninguna (lyrics by Homero Manzi and music by Raúl Fernández Siro) in 1942.
 In total, Azucena recorded over 270 works.

+Discography

+Apología Tangeura.
+Barcelona, Altaya, T.A.
+026, 1998, compact disc.

+Azucena Maizani 1924-1939, Disco Latina DL-122, 1984, 33 1/3 rpm.

+Azucena Maizani, 1926-1935, vol 2, Disco Latina DL-142, 1986, 33 1/3 rpm.

+Azucena Maizani: la ñata gaucha.
+Azucena Maizani singing with accompaniment.
+Recorded in Buenos Aires, 1928–1935.
+Barcelona: El bandoneón, EBCD-27, 1991, compact disc.

+Se Va la Vida: 1923-1945.
+Harlequin; Bexhill-On-Sea, England: Product of Interstate Music, HQ CD 54,1995, compact disc.

+Tango Ladies.
+Harlequin; Bexhill-On-Sea, England: Product of Interstate Music, HQ CD 34, 1994, compact disc.